yairyaakov/OS_EX3/README.md

 First, few general points about question 1 and 2:

-1.  at first, implement korsaju by list.
+1. At first, implement korsaju by list.

     To run the program: